 Glass countertops have quickly shifted into the mainstream and are now in popular demand amongst homeowners looking to add stylishly elegant to the kitchen.
 But perhaps their most appreciated is their versatility.

 They offer homeowners a wide variety of different styles, ranging from back-painted glass, crushed glass, textured glass to even glass with LED.
 You certainly won’t be short of options or reasons why to opt for glass countertops.

 But just like with any kitchen countertop, glass offers its fair share of drawbacks, making it important for you to fully understand all of the pros and cons to see if it’s the right fit for you.
 But don’t worry, we’ve done all of the hard work.
 Read on to discover all of the advantages and disadvantages of glass countertops.

 Glass Countertops are Eco-friendly

 If you strive to have an eco-friendly lifestyle, then opting for a glass countertop will certainly complement your green approach.
 This is because glass is a recyclable material.
 Your countertop can be made from pieces of recycled glass that have been melted into a solid single piece.
-This goes a long way towards sustaining the environment since the glass used would otherwise have been sent to landfill.
+This goes a long way towards sustaining the environment since the glass used would otherwise have been sent to a landfill.

 Worried about discolouration and scratches?
-If you like your kitchen countertops to be pristine, then you won’t need to worry with glass!
+If you like your kitchen countertops to be pristine, then you won’t need to worry about glass!
 The great thing about glass countertops is that they’re very durable and can even withstand damage from hot kitchen objects.

-One of the most convenient characteristics of glass countertops is that they’re deficient maintenance compared to other materials.
+One of the most convenient characteristics of glass countertops is that they’re deficient in maintenance compared to other materials.
 Being non-porous, they’re able to inhibit the spread of bacteria, making them extremely sanitary and very easy to clean.

 Wide Variety of Design Options